Snorkeling on the Kona Coast makes a fun adventure whether you’re on a Hawaii shore excursion or booking independently as part of a Hawaiian vacation.

 - Don’t forget your sunglasses, flip-flops or beach shoes.

-- Apply sunscreen before the excursion so that it dries before reaching the protected waters of Kealakekua Bay.
+- Apply reef-friendly sunscreen before the excursion so that it dries before reaching the protected waters of Kealakekua Bay.

 - Use the quality snorkeling gear provided by Captain Zodiac, including non-fog spray.

 - Bring a pocket camera but leave the good one back on the ship or at your hotel.
 Better yet, forget photography for a change and concentrate on the experience.
 That’s what we did.

 - Embrace the ride.
 It’s wild and bumpy but oh, so fun.

 Thinking about visiting Hawaii?
 Check out all of our Boomer Adventures in Hawaii for some of our best experiences in this beautiful state!